TsutomuNakamura/converter-for-ai/README.md

 python -m venv .venv
 source .venv/bin/activate
-pip install python-docx pandas openpyxl python-pptx pypdf tabulate
+pip install -r requirements.txt
 ```

-> Install `python-docx`, not the unrelated `docx` package. `tabulate` is not imported directly, but pandas needs it to write Markdown tables.
+> `tabulate` is not imported directly, but pandas needs it to write Markdown tables.
 Without it, spreadsheets and CSVs fail with `Import tabulate failed`.
+If you install packages by hand, use `python-docx`, not the unrelated `docx` package.

 ## Usage